Trend Indicators

 Incremental ADX

-Introduction: Incremental ADX is a variation of the ADX indicator that shows the rate of change in the ADX after some time.
-It assists traders with perceiving how rapidly a trend is acquiring or losing strength.
+Introduction: Incremental ADX is nothing but rate of change of ADX to identify how quickly a trend is acquiring strength or loosing strength.

 Terminologies: